 We can also teach you a thing or two on how to measure accountability in the workplace so you can determine whether you’re on the right path towards creating an accountable working environment.

-1. Onboard a project management software
+- Onboard project management software

 The life of a project manager isn’t easy.
 That’s why adding project management software to your tech roster is a superb way to increase accountability and ownership in the workplace.
 The software can help you clearly define shared expectations, monitor milestones, collaborate with your staff, and measure team performance.